Red TeamingFabian Gold9 min read

 Tools and Plugins

-Tools and plugins extend the functionality of the Metasploit framework, for example the pattern_create plugin is often used in the development of buffer overflow exploits to create non-recurring patterns to test at which character the memory overflows and crashes the program.
-The pentest plugin helps perform common penetration testing tasks, among others.
+Tools and plugins extend the functionality of the Metasploit Framework.
+For example, the pattern_create plugin is frequently used in the development of buffer overflow exploits to generate non-recurring patterns that help determine at which character the memory overflows and crashes the program.
+The pentest plugin assists with common penetration testing tasks, among other functions.

-Using Metasploit offers many benefits to security teams, including the following:
+Using Metasploit offers numerous benefits to security teams:

 Open Source

-Metasploit allows pentesters to automate some of the tasks that occur during a pentest, allowing them to focus on other important parts during the test.
+Metasploit allows pentesters to automate recurring tasks during an engagement, freeing them to focus on other critical aspects of the test.

-Switching between different payloads works very fast using the "set payload" command.
-Therefore, it is easy to change the interpreter or shell-based path to a more specific operation, such as adding a user and accessing a remote desktop.
-Furthermore, shellcode for use in standard exploits can be generated very easily from the command line using "msfvenom".
+Switching between different payloads is fast using the "set payload" command.
+This makes it simple to change the interpreter or shell-based path to a more specific operation, such as adding a user or accessing a remote desktop.
+Additionally, shellcode for use in standard exploits can be generated easily from the command line using "msfvenom".

-Exiting an exploit can be handled very cleanly by Metasploit.
-This is an important factor especially in production environments or for services that take a long time to start.
+Metasploit handles exploit termination cleanly.
+This is especially important in production environments or for services that take a long time to start.

-If you've heard of WannaCry or NotPetya, you've probably heard of EternalBlue.
-EternalBlue exploits vulnerabilities in the SMBv1 protocol.
+If you have heard of WannaCry or NotPetya, you have likely also heard of EternalBlue.
+This exploit targets vulnerabilities in the SMBv1 protocol.
 Using Metasploit, an attack can be carried out against a system with this vulnerability.

-nmap can be used to determine if the system has the Eternalblue vulnerability.
+Nmap can be used to determine whether the system has the EternalBlue vulnerability:

 nmap -p 445 -script vuln 10.10.10.40